foto-sensitive/ovUnwrap/README.md

 #ovUnwrap

-The challenge of showing 360° video is its warped perspective.
-The footage encompasses everything around it, this app offers a way to unwrap and exhibit these panoramic shots.
-I developed several prototypes in openFrameworks to playback these videos and allow the user to navigate across them until ultimately deciding to unwrap them spherically around a gluSphere object and by viewing it from inside.
+The challenge of showing 360° video is its warped perspective which encompasses everything around it.
+This app offers a way to unwrap and exhibit these panoramic shots in a regular first person view.
+The sketch is part of a series of 360° utility examples I made in openFrameworks, they are distinguished by the 'ov' (omni-vid) prefix.

 ## Usage
 Drag & drop videos and  pictures  onto the